Hagwon: Korea’s Private Education Industry

 By the 1970s, these private tutoring centers evolved into formalized Hagwon.
 Providing specialized instruction in subjects crucial for university admissions.
 Such as math, science, and English.
 Government tried to regulate the system.
 By limiting fees and opening hours.
 Despite that, Hagwon became a staple in Korean education.
 Offering an essential service to families striving for academic success.

-Role & Impact of Modern Hagwon
+Role & Impact of Hagwon

 Until today, Hagwon are at the core of Korea’s education system.
 Providing everything from subject-specific tutoring to test prep.
 Many offer online courses, making them even more accessible.